Haffi112/brandarar/README.md

 For each joke, the following details are required:

 The joke itself
-Source (if available, where the joke was found)
-A tag indicating the characteristics of the joke.
+Source (if available, where the joke was found or who made it) A tag indicating the characteristics of the joke.
 This information allows users to filter out inappropriate jokes or to find, for example, jokes that could particularly appeal to children.

 # Do you want to add a joke?